Frequently Asked Questions

 How many appointments will I need?

-The number of appointments depends on the complexity of your case/history and completeness of the information you provide for us in advance of your meeting.
+The number of appointments depends on the complexity of your case, history and completeness of the information you provide for us in advance of your meeting.
 Please note that in some cases, further follow-ups may be necessary in order to complete the referral process to ensure the best possible healthcare outcomes.
-This would be more likely for patients under 18 years of age, for individuals who are early in transition, or for non-binary patients where personalised goals of transition need clarification.
+This would be more likely for patients under 18 years of age, for individuals who are early on in transition, or for non-binary patients where personalised goals of transition need clarification.

 What is the cost of an assessment?